For Emergencies on campus, please call 574-631-5555 or 911.

-Captain Michael Holdeman joined NDFD as an on-call firefighter in 2000 and was hired full time in 2005 before being promoted to lieutenant in 2009 and captain in 2010.
+Captain Michael Holdeman joined NDFD as an on-call firefighter in 2000 and was hired full time in 2005 before being promoted to Lieutenant in 2009 and Captain in 2010.
 A member of the fire service since 1984, he also continues to serve his home community of Union, Michigan as chief of the Porter Township Fire Department.

 Captain Holdeman has spent his entire life in the Michiana area and has an extensive background in agriculture.
 He holds certifications for Firefighter I&II, Hazardous Materials Operations, Rescue Diver, Techinical Rescue and Vehicle Extrication.
 He and his wife Vicki are the parents of eight children: Jason, Courtney, Heather, Jordan, Hillary, Heidi, Lauren and Chase and they have one grandchild, Makyah.

-Firefighter Ryan Schafer joined the fire service in 1986 as a member of the Lakeville, Indiana Fire Department and has served with NDFD since 1999.
-He is also the chief of the Madison Township Fire Department in Wyatt, Indiana and owns and operates a large grain and livestock farm.
-He and his wife Jennifer have two children.
+Firefighter Ryan Schafer joined the fire service in 1985 as a member of the Lakeville, Indiana Fire Department and has served with NDFD since 1998.
+He was the Chief of the Madison Township Fire Department in Wyatt, Indiana for 9 years, and a Volunteer fireman for twenty five years.

-Firefighter Schafer studied heavy equipment repair at Ivy Tech Community College and at NBC Technical Center in Lima, Ohio and has previously worked in the heavy equipment repair and operation, building construction and underground utilities fields.
+Ryan studied heavy equipment repair at Ivy Tech Community College and at NBC Technical Center in Lima, Ohio and has previously worked in the heavy equipment repair and operation, building construction and underground utilities fields.
 He also holds numerous fire service certifications.

-Fire Protection Technician-Firefighter Dwight Niles
+Fire Protection Technician